fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch8.md

 A) The feeling of frustration when trying to update software that exists in a tangled mess of software dependencies
 b) The name of a popular computer game
-c) The process of trying to find software dependencies
+c) The process of trying to find software that is useful
 d) The feeling of euphoria when all software dependencies have been resolved

 ?
 Why is it important to control for software versions in creating reproducible analyses?